-The loss of home, livelihoods and future opportunities putare putting heavy stress on displaced individuals and families in displacement.
-Unfortunately, these factors often increase domestic and gender-based violence (GBV) among families – not only in Jordan but in most crisis-affected regions.
-Policy makers and humanitarian organizsations therefore seek for ways to reduce and prevent events of gender based violence – CRP is one of them.
-But recently, we didn’t stop with just the programs at our Family Resource and Community Center.
-Our board president Melinda Wells and GBV consultant Suhail Abualsameed have recently published a book chapter discussing research on the root causes of gender- based violence and the strategy CRP adopted in tackling this issue.
+The loss of home, livelihoods and future opportunities put heavy stress on displaced individuals and families.
+Unfortunately, these factors often increase domestic and gender-based violence (GBV) among families—not only in Jordan but in most crisis-affected regions.
+Policy makers and humanitarian organizations therefore seek for ways to reduce and prevent events of gender-based violence—CRP is one of them.
+Recently, we didn’t stop with the programs at our Family Resource and Community Center.
+Our board president Melinda Wells and GBV consultant Suhail Abualsameed just published a book chapter discussing research on the root causes of GBV and the strategy CRP adopted in tackling this issue.

 CRP created safe spaces for women as well as support groups for men.
-In addition to creating safe spaces for women, men’s support groups were therefore put in place.
-These aim at releasing some of the tension that the burden of providing for displaced families in displacement puts on men— – stress that often contributes to violent behaviour.
+These aim at releasing some of the tension that the burden of providing for displaced families puts on men—stress that often contributes to violent behaviour.
 Special circles where men can talk about their problems have since become an integral part of CRP’s evolving GBV prevention work.

 “Our experience shows that programming has the most impact when beneficiaries define the issues they want to address themselves,” argue the authors.
-This also prevents organizations from “parachuting” outside beliefs and values into the community (forcing outside or culturally-irrelevant ideas onto a group).
+This also prevents organizations from forcing outside or culturally-irrelevant ideas onto a group.
 Instead, CRP uses workshops to engage community leaders as mobilizers of gender awareness amongst their peers and families.

 To read more, you can find the book here.